kelvinx24/ssc-qa-assessment/part2-api-testing/README.md

 ## Note

-- The assessment requested edge cases, but also specified only three test cases.
+- The assessment requested edge cases, but also specified only three test cases
 - To satisfy both requirements, the tests include three primary test cases of the requested API endpoints
 - Potential edge cases are included in the comments